-In hotel public restrooms, as with any public space, advice and regulations around wearing a mask, hand washing and social distancing still apply.
-As we all know by now, physical distancing of at least one metre, and preferably two, is strongly associated with protection.
+In hotel public restrooms, as with any public space, advice around wearing a mask, hand washing and social distancing still apply.
 Guests should wash their hands and choose to use a urinal that is furthest away from another guest.
 Cubicle toilet walls offer some protection.

-If possible, guests should minimise touching surfaces; by using their foot or a paper towel when opening a door.
+If possible, guests can minimise touching surfaces; by using their foot or a paper towel when opening a door.
 Fullerton Hotels & Resorts has committed to touch-free hand sanitiser dispensers in public restrooms.

-Many hotels, such as the Strand Palace Hotel are urging guests not to use the communal toilets and to instead use their private room facilities only.
-Some communal toilets may be closed altogether, causing the BBC to raise concerns about the difficulty this may cause for those with disabilities, who may need immediate access.
+Previously, many hotels, such as the Strand Palace Hotel were urging guests not to use the communal toilets and to instead use their private room facilities only.
+This is no longer the case, but anyone who is exercising extreme caution may wish to continue following that guidance.

 What should hotels be doing to keep guests safe?

 In both public and guest room toilets, hotels should be conducting enhanced cleaning procedures.
 Industry association UKHospitality has issued advice for all hospitality venues about the management of toilets during this time.

 This includes: Keeping facilities well-ventilated – such as by fixing doors open where possible Prioritising handwash facilities (such as abundant soap supplies) Removing reusable equipment (such as fabric towels, baby-changing mats) and replacing with disposable products Increasing frequency of toilet cleaning, accounting for the possibility that Covid can survive on hard surfaces for up to 72 hours Paying close attention to the sanitisation of frequently touched areas including toilet flush, toilet seat, toilet locks and handles, taps, paper towel and soap dispensers and door handles.